whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-19-Studio-Calico-Planner-Subscription-April-2016-Review.md

 <br>

 <p>Inside you'll see a clear, grid-patterned zipper bag that contains the planner kit items.
-This is how your kit will arrive every month with these bags.
-I love that as it certainly helps in organizing all my stickers and planner accessories.
+This is how your kit will arrive every month with these bags, how awesome is that.
+It certainly helps in organizing all my stickers and planner accessories.
 Very useful indeed!</p>

 <br>